NicolaDipintoDev/frontend-assignment/README.md

 # Please note:

-First time with graphqL, Apollo Server/Clinet and Typescript in React, so maybe some pieces of code doesn't follow the best practise.
+First time with graphqL, Apollo Server/Clinet and Typescript in React, so maybe some pieces of code don't follow the best practise.

 # Assignment for Frontend Position